 Good carpenters are worth their weight in… lumber.
 They are an invaluable part of the construction trade, and their expertise ensures structures are solid and built to last.
 These professionals handle everything from floors and doors to framework and finishing.
 It’s fair to say that without carpenters, not much of anything would get built.
 What makes a good carpenter?

 Essential Carpenter Skills

 There are different types of carpenters.
 For example, a rough carpenter specializes in framing, roofing, and other structural work.
 A finish carpenter, as you would expect, puts the final finishing touches on a building, such as a home, before tenants or owners move in.
-Each speciality requires different skills, but in general, carpenters need to possess certain skills.
+Each specialty requires different skills, but in general, carpenters need to possess certain skills.
 These include: